bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### The `run` entity

-If several scans of the same modality are acquired they MUST be indexed with a key-value pair: `_run-1`, `_run-2`, `_run-3` etc. (only integers are allowed as run labels).
+If several scans of the same modality are acquired they MUST be indexed with a key-value pair: `_run-1`, `_run-2`, `_run-3` etc. (only natural numbers are allowed as run labels).
 When there is only one scan of a given type the run key MAY be omitted.
 Please note that diffusion imaging data is stored elsewhere (see below).

 #### The `acq` entity